Montana judge strikes down state execution method

-(Reuters) - A judge has struck down Montana’s lethal injection procedure as a violation of the state constitution’s protections against cruel and unusual punishment, effectively suspending executions in the state, officials said on Friday.
+(Reuters) - A judge has struck down Montana’s lethal injection procedure as a violation of the state constitution because it lacked necessary safeguards against cruel and unusual punishment, effectively suspending executions in the state, officials said on Friday.

-State District Court Judge Jeffrey Sherlock did not question the constitutionality of the death penalty in Montana, which has two inmates on death row and has executed three since the death penalty was reinstated in 1976.

 Montana Assistant Attorney General C. Mark Fowler said in a statement that the state was studying the ruling “and determining what options were available to modify the protocol.”
 He added that no executions were scheduled.